mateusz-przybyla/BdayReminder/README.md

 - include Axios for making HTTP requests to the API and handle responses,
 - Axios requests using the promise syntax with async/await methods,
 - include pg for working with localhost PostgreSQL database,
+- include cors for (...),
+- Passport Strategy for authenticating with username and password.

 Frontend: